martibosch/meteora/docs/user-guide.md

 ## Selecting variables

-When accessing to data (e.g., the `get_ts_df` method of each client), the `variable` argument is used to select the variable to retrieve.
+When accessing to time series data (e.g., the `get_ts_df` method of each client), the `variables` argument is used to select the variables to retrieve.
 The `variables` argument can be either:

 a) a string or integer with variable name or code according to the provider's nomenclature, or
-b) a string referring to essential climate variable (ECV) following the meteora nomenclature, i.e., a string among:
+b) a string referring to essential climate variable (ECV) following the Meteora nomenclature, i.e., a string among:

 ```python
 ECVS = [